 - to improve the appearance of areas of cheap or poor walling such as low quality brickwork or blockwork

-they have often suffered from two failings
+they have often suffered from three failings

 - the mixture of the material was too strong in cement: render needs to have a weak mixture

 - the base wall structure would tend to move very slightly, often due to changing temperatures and this would cause the render to craze and let in water

 - impervious renders can prevent moisture from diffusing out of the wall and trap it inside.
 This can cause dampness on the internal surface, which may be confused with rising damp.
 See Vapour Barriers

 Modern renders are of a much higher quality and incorporate reinforcement (usually a glass fibre matting) see for instance the range of renders by Sto